forge-archive/plugin-undo/README.md

 This project uses [Apache Maven](http://maven.apache.org/) for release numbering.

+version 1.0.2: store and revert multiple commands from different branches and working tree (feature complete version)

 version 1.0.1: store and revert unlimited commits from the working tree

 version 1.0.0: store and revert one commit at a time